Troy, Michigan Therapists

 Those in Troy who live below the city’s poverty line are generally more at risk for suicide and other destructive behavior for several reasons.
 First, mental illness is usually more common among the poor, as the stress of trying to survive can cause problems like depression and anxiety to develop.
 In addition, the children of families who live in poverty and who suffer from a hereditary mental issue are not likely to receive the treatment they need until much later, if at all.

-10 percent of Oakland County residents did not have health insurance in 2012, according to a Beaumont Health System report, and those who lacked it cited cost as one of the main reasons.
-Seniors who live below the poverty line in Troy are one of the most vulnerable groups, as their combined age, possible disabilities and lack of transportation makes it difficult for them to access treatment.
+10% of Oakland County residents did not have health insurance in 2012, according to a Beaumont Health System report, and those who lacked it cited cost as one of the main reasons.
+Seniors who live below the poverty line in Troy are one of the most vulnerable groups, as their combined age, possible disabilities, and lack of transportation make it difficult for them to access treatment.
 This is a troubling trend, as the suicide rate for the elderly in America is already higher than those of other age groups.

 Finding Mental Health Treatment in Troy